 The outer ring, which consists of 360 slots, provide a total of 720 signals to the control module to regulate spark timing.
 This is equivalent to about 1º of rotation.

 Handle the optical disk very carefully.
 Bending it may cause the signal to the ecm to become distorted resulting in poor performance or not running at all.
-Also be sure to make note what side is up before removal, a small mark on it from a Sharpie pen will eliminate the guessing and keep you from the frustration of having to remove the distributor to correct the problem.

 The picture above shows the correct positioning as you visualize the disk rotating in the clockwise direction.
+The part number will always be visible (top arrow).
+The indexing slots will only fit on one way (second and third arrow).

 There are two different pigtails used on the Optispark distributor.
 The outer pigtail has a short connector that plugs into the distributor, this is used on the 1992-93 module years.
 The inner pigtail has a longer connector to the distributor for the 1994-96 LT1.